 Designed by Ae.G. and J.D.
 Postma, the 1964 Westerpark Industry and Trade building added variation then to the existing industrial buildings along Kostverlorenvaart, with its office function, sizeable volume and curtain wall facades.
 Since then, the U-shaped complex forms a cluster together with the Graficolor and Wodan buildings (former pre-war factories which are now both heritage-listed) that turns the building inwards from the street.
 Due to the bad condition of the building from a technical and energy perspective, this required an extensive renovation; De Key initiated the change in function from offices into housing.

-The characteristic structure of DC Van Hall will be retained, such that the concrete columns, floors and ceilings will feature prominently in the corridors, in the studio apartments and in the shared spaces.
-The raw, unpolished concrete will be complemented with a soft palette of colours in the shared spaces; residents can define the interiors within their own apartments.
+The characteristic structure of DC Van Hall is retained, so that the concrete columns, floors and ceilings feature prominently in the corridors, in the studio apartments and in the shared spaces.
+The raw, unpolished concrete is complemented with a soft palette of colours in the shared spaces; residents can define the interiors within their own apartments.

 The configuration of the compact apartments is expressed in the new shifting facade grid that interplays horizontal and vertical elements, recessed windows and changing window widths.